National technical means of verification: Materials intelligence and air sampling

-A Case Study: Multiple Intelligence Disciplines characterizing Atmospheric Nuclear Tests
+A case study: multiple intelligence disciplines characterizing atmospheric nucleartests

 France tested its first nuclear weapon on February 13, 1960 in Algeria.
 This came as no surprise, as multiple US intelligence sources and methods had been following the program since France began considering nuclear weapons in 1946.

 After Algerian independence, France moved its test range to French islands in the Tuamoto Archipelago in the Western Pacific.
 Typical monitoring scenarios for tests in 1968 and 1970 involved NSA COMINT determining that a French test was imminent.
 Upon that notice, KC-135R tankers, temporarily modified to carry MASINT sensors, would fly around the test area, as part of Operation BURNING LIGHT.
 One sensor system measured the electromagnetic pulse of the detonation.
 Another system photographed the nuclear cloud to measure its density and opacity.